Doodh Pak Recipe

 Doodh Pak (Dudhpak) is a Gujarati-style rice pudding with white rice cooked in milk and flavored with saffron, nutmeg, and cardamom.
 Nuts are added to give a nice crunch.

-It is made for special occasions, weddings, pujas, and festivals in Gujarati homes.
-Doodh Pak has a creamy texture and a rich flavor profile and is very comforting.
+It is made for special occasions, such as weddings, pujas, and festivals, in Gujarati homes.
+Doodh Pak has a creamy texture, a rich flavor profile, and is very comforting.
 Do try my easy recipe to make it.

 Ingredients